 Some component-style units also "regenerate" power and provide high-current outlets that actually deliver more current than is available from your home's AC line.
-This allows high-end amplifiers to reproduce instantaneous sonic peaks, like a car crash or a cymbal crash, with more authority and precision.
+This helps high-end amplifiers reproduce instantaneous sonic peaks, like a car crash or a cymbal crash, with more authority and precision.

 What do you need to protect?

-The Furman Elite-15 PFi includes 13 total protected AC outlets.
-The outlets are divided into three isolated banks, helping prevent noise created by one component from affecting the power going to another.
+The Furman Elite-15 PFi includes 13 protected AC outlets.
+The hospital-grade outlets are divided into three isolated banks, helping prevent noise created by one component from affecting the power going to another.

 First, count the number of components that need protection.
 The average modern system might have the following placed in a central location:

 - Streaming device (like a Roku or AppleTV®)